icerpc/icerpc-docs/pages/docs/getting-started/what-is-icerpc.md

 ## The client server contract

-The Slice language simplifies the definition of the contract agreed upon by IceRPC clients and servers.
-IceRPC is a contract first RPC, meaning that the messages exchanged between clients and servers are strongly typed and defined beforehand.
+The [Slice language][slice-language] simplifies the definition of the contract agreed upon by IceRPC clients and servers.
+IceRPC is a [contract first][contract-first] RPC, meaning that the messages exchanged between clients and servers are strongly typed and defined beforehand.
 Slice is the IDL language used by IceRPC.

 This contract allows for optimizations that would otherwise not be possible.
 Since the message format is known by both clients and servers, there is no need to exchange additional metadata to describe the messages.
 This results in a more